tencentyun/intlcloud-documents/yehe_doc/视频服务/实时音视频/常见问题/功能相关_intl_en.md

 [](id:que46)
 ### Can I loop background music in TRTC?
 Can I adjust the playback progress of background music?
 Yes.
-You can call the playback API again in the playback completion callback to loop background music. `seekMusicToPosInMS` of `TXAudioEffectManager` can be used to set the playback progress.
+You can call the playback API again in the completion callback to loop background music, and call `setBGMPosition()` to set the playback progress.

->?  `setBGMPosition()` of `TXAudioEffectManager` has been replaced with `seekMusicToPosInMS` since version 7.3.
+>?  `setBGMPosition()` has been replaced with `TXAudioEffectManager seekMusicToPosInMS` since version 7.3.

 [](id:que47)
 ### Can I listen for the entry/exit of users through callbacks in TRTC?
 Can I use `onUserEnter` or `onUserExit`?